Go Back

 Method

-6. Add the butter and begin to whip on low speed, slowly adding the milk.
-Once the milk is added, increase speed and whip on high until the potatoes are smooth.
-Stop the machine and scrape the sides of the bowl as needed.
-Add more milk if needed.
+5. Drain the potatoes and place them in the bowl of a stand mixer fitted with a whip attachment (or a large bowl if using a hand mixer).
+Add the butter and begin whipping on low speed, slowly adding the milk.
+Once the milk is incorporated, increase the speed to high and whip until the potatoes are smooth.
+Scrape down the sides of the bowl as needed.
+Add more milk if necessary.
+Season with salt to taste.

 Nutrition